 One of my favorite things to do around the spring time is make a fresh batch of my natural henna recipe.
 Now that it’s starting to warm up and we aren’t layered in clothing, it’s great time to get creative and practice doing henna tattoos.
 So Today I’m sharing my Natural Henna Tattoo Paste Recipe.
 It’s super easy, fun, and you can’t beat the fresh natural aromas and dark stain!

 Natural Henna Tattoo Paste Recipe

-What I love about making your own henna is that you get to customize the scent and consistency exactly how you like it!
+What you’ll love about making your own henna is that you get to customize the scent and consistency exactly how you like it!
 So use this recipe as a guide but get curious and play with the consistency of each ingredients.
 Henna is like cooking.
 It can take some time to get it perfect, relax and have fun with your creating the henna paste that best suits you!

 One of my favorite things about doing henna is practicing and getting all the fun art kits and stencils.
 But before you go and get started, it’s important to know how to make a proper henna paste to use for your designs.
 Below are the different ingredients I add to my henna recipes and why.
 In order to create the best possible henna mix, it helps to understand why you add these specific ingredients, so let’s start there!

 - Lemon Juice

 Obviously, you need some sort of liquid to make your henna powder into a paste.
 Lemon juice is a great acidic liquid that allows the dye molecules in the henna powder to be released.
 If you use something other than lemon juice, the dye release can be drastically different.
 I’ve tried a few teas and other liquid blends but lemon juice has always works the best!